DiceTechnology/doris-android-example/d2g/README.md

 AUTH_TOKEN = ""; // Your authorization token
 ```
 #### DownloadProvider
 The `DownloadProvider` encapsulates all the functionality of the D2G feature.
-As a first step, we need to configure by calling `setup(..)` and `setToken(..)` on it.
-The `setToken` method has a callback which will be called whenever the token is expired, in this case we need to call `setToken` again with a valid token.
+As a first step, we need to configure it by calling `setup(..)` and `setToken(..)` on it.
+The `setToken` method has a callback which will be called whenever the token is expired, in this case, we need to call `setToken` again with a valid token.

 ```java
 /**